DigitalMalayaliStudio/qlo_umami/README.md

 - 💎 Simple - easy to setup!
 - 🛰️ Track back office - option to track your QloApps back office!
 - 🛠️ Tracker configuration - all the valid tracker configuration options for Umami are available!
+- ☑️ Tested with latest version of QloApps - 1.6.1.0!

 ## Screenshots
 <img src="screenshots/screenshot (2).png" width="500" alt="screenshot"/>